shubhamchandak94/nanopore_dna_storage/README.md

 ```
 ./install.sh
 ```
-Other than this, you might need to install the following Python3 packages: crc8, distance, fast5_research, h5py, numpy, scipy, scrappy, struct.
+Other than this, you might need to install the following Python3 packages: crc8, distance, fast5_research, h5py, numpy, scipy, scrappy, struct (see `install_python_packages.sh`).
 Also, flappie needs certain dependencies listed in the `flappie/` directory.

 ## General instructions
 In many of the scripts, you need to set the path for the corresponding data directories as well as the encoding parameters.